kubernetes/kubernetes/examples/walkthrough/README.md

         image: dockerfile/nginx
 ```

 A pod definition is a declaration of a _desired state_.
-Desired state is a very important concept in the Kubernetes model.
-Many things present a desired state to the system, and it is Kubernetes' responsibility to make sure that the current state matches the desired state.
+Desired state is a very important concept in the LMKTFY model.
+Many things present a desired state to the system, and it is LMKTFY' responsibility to make sure that the current state matches the desired state.
 For example, when you create a Pod, you declare that you want the containers in it to be running.
-If the containers happen to not be running (e.g. program failure, ...), Kubernetes will continue to (re-)create them for you in order to drive them to the desired state.
+If the containers happen to not be running (e.g. program failure, ...), LMKTFY will continue to (re-)create them for you in order to drive them to the desired state.
 This process continues until you delete the Pod.

 See the [design document](../../DESIGN.md) for more details.